TomF777/IIoT-MQTT/README.md

 bash compose_start.sh
 ```

-In the meantine IPC Beckhoff should also run to publish MQTT messages.
+The IPC Beckhoff should also be running and expose OPC UA data.
 For test purposes `mqtt-simulator-main` can be used (no Docker container)